DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 1. **Magic Number:** "`mAuS`" (`6d 41 75 53`)
 2. **Version:** An unsigned 16-bit value containing the version number in fixed-point form; divide the integer value by 100 to get the actual version number, i.e. `5f 00` (hex) = integer `95` (decimal) = version 0.95.
 3. **Format:** An array of length-prefixed strings describing the format.
-4. **Compressed Length:** A signed 64-bit integer containing the number of bytes in the DEFLATE stream (that is, the length of the stream *after* compression).
+4. **Compressed Length:** A signed 64-bit integer containing the number of bytes in the compressed data.
-5. **Decompressed Length:** A signed 64-bit integer containing the number of bytes in the stream *before* compression.
-If the DEFLATE stream decodes to a length greater than this value, the extra data is discarded.
+5. **Decompressed Length:** A signed 64-bit integer containing the number of bytes in the uncompressed data.
+If the compressed data stream decodes to a length greater than this value, the extra data is discarded.
 6. **Checksum:** A SHA-512 hash of the decompressed value.
 7. **Data:** The compressed data itself.